 Guides and Representatives

 All of our guides at ‘High Himalayan Adventure’ are from the local area and are fully qualified by the Indian Mountaineering Federation to an advanced guiding level.
 They all have vast experience of working in the tourism industry, especially with foreign groups, and have a good command of the English language.
 Our cultural tour guides also have lots of experience of working with foreign groups and, coupled with their huge knowledge on the areas visited, are chosen for their helpful and friendly characters.
-Check out our guides on the People Page.

 Extra special circumstances may require this to change.